-ALL THE LIGHT WE CANNOT SEE (published by Scribner in 2014) is winner of the 2015 Pulitzer Prize for fiction and received the 2015 Andrew Carnegie Medal for Excellence in Fiction.
+Anthony Doerr‘s ALL THE LIGHT WE CANNOT SEE (published by Scribner in 2014) won the 2015 Pulitzer Prize for fiction and received the 2015 Andrew Carnegie Medal for Excellence in Fiction.
 Clearly, you do not need my recommendation for a novel with two of the most distinguished awards in literature, but I’ll give it to you anyway.
 In one word, this novel is divine.

 I recently completed ALL THE LIGHT WE CANNOT SEE but am already eager to read it again.
 It doesn’t help I read it too fast the first time, but I couldn’t help myself.
 Regardless, this is the kind of novel to be read more than once to appreciate fully the genius of the writing.
 It’s the kind of literary creation you’ll want to make a seasonal experience and is already being called a classic.